Kentucky Landlord-Tenant Law

 In Kentucky, there is certain information that you need to disclose to your tenants before you lease a property to them.
 These legal disclosures are about:

 There’s no statute in the landlord-tenant law against non-refundable fees.
 Therefore, this will depend on the agreement made between you and your tenant.

 According to the Kentucky landlord and tenant laws, there is no maximum limit on how much a landlord may charge as a security deposit to their tenants.
-You must return the security payment within 30 days of moving out.
+Some states have a limit like double the amount of a month's rent, but Kentucky does not.
+According to state law, Kentucky landlords must return the security payment within 30 days of moving out.
 However, you may extend this time to 60 days if your tenant files a dispute to your deductions.

 You must keep your tenant’s security deposit in its own separate account.
 You cannot touch any amount of it and it cannot be used to pay rent.
-If you fail to keep the security deposit in a separate account, you cannot retain any portion of it upon their move-out.
+If a landlord fails to keep the security deposit in a separate account, they cannot retain any portion of the security deposit upon the tenant's move-out.